bustoutsolutions/siesta/Docs/configuration.md

 }
 ```

-…or a predicate that matches `NSURL`:
+…or a predicate that matches `URL`:

 ```swift
 configure(whenURLMatches: { $0.scheme == "https" }) {